 Acceleration due to gravity on the surface of earth, g = 9.8 m s-2

-Time period of a simple pendulum on earth, T = 7s We know,
+The time period of a simple pendulum on earth, T = 7s We know,

 Q16. ( i ) The time period of a body having simple harmonic motion depends on the mass m of the body and the force constant k: